Jeffery-Frazier-Jr/SkinPackCreator/README.md

 with a little bit of researching you can export your files in an 8 bit depth.

-Once yo've selected your files, you can click the green add button to add it to your listings and you can use the delete skins button to remove listings you didn't mean to add in.
+Once you've selected your files, you can click the green add button to add it to your listings and you can use the delete skins button to remove listings you didn't mean to add in.